JohnLouisRumingan/bored_gamer_frontend/README.md

 - Users can join and leave events as well as add their games to an event.
 - Users can see the number of participants at an event.
 - Users can decide to allow other users to bring games to an event.
+- Users can add games they own to an event.

 # Installation
 Fork and clone this repo and the [backend repo](https://github.com/jmr-1/bored_gamer_backend)